 One thing to avoid during a bull market is getting too confident.
-Because investors have seen their holdings gaining value, they might think they’re better at picking stocks than they actually are and could feel tempted to make riskier moves.
+Because investors have seen their holdings gaining value, they might think they’re better at picking stocks than they are and could feel tempted to make riskier moves.

 Investing During a Bear Market

+The everyday investor probably shouldn’t worry too much about evaluating bull and bear markets and finding the perfect time to make trades to maximize gains and minimize losses.
+That active investing strategy could get you in trouble.
 If you’re investing for decades down the road, once you have an investment mix that is diversified and matches your comfort with risk, it’s often wisest to leave it alone regardless of what the market is doing.

-Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
+Investment decisions should be based on an individual’s specific financial needs, goals, and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
-The umbrella term “SoFi Invest” refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
+SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.